Algebraic K$_0$ for unpointed Categories: Preliminaries

 \begin{proposition} Let $F: \A \to \A' $ be an exact functor of abelian categories (i.e. sending short exact sequences to short exact sequences).
 Then $F$ induces a morphism of groups

 \end{proposition}

-\begin{definition} Let $\A$ be an (essentially small) additive category, then the split Grothendieck group $\K_0^\oplus\left(\A\right)$ is defined to be the free abelian group on isomorphism classes of $\A$ with relations induced by $\oplus$.
+In absence of exact sequences one still has the following notion for additive categories. \begin{definition} Let $\A$ be an (essentially small) additive category, then the split Grothendieck group $\K_0^\oplus\left(\A\right)$ is defined to be the free abelian group on isomorphism classes of $\A$ with relations induced by $\oplus$.
 More precisely:

 where we denote by $\overline{A}$ the isomorphism class of $A$. \end{definition}

 \begin{proposition} Let $\A \to \A'$ be an additive functor of additive categories (i.e. $F$ preserves direct sums).
 Then $F$ induces a morphism of groups: